 Ronald Read’s Stock Holdings

-Ronald Read owned at least 95 stocks, all dividend stocks.
+Ronald Read owned at least 95 stocks, all dividend stocks in his portfolio.
 Reportedly, his first purchase was Pacific Gas and Electric Company which he bought in 1959.
 He initially acquired 39 shares for $2,380.
 This amount grew to $10,735 when he died in 2014.
 Additionally, he owned blue chip stocks like General Electric (GE), Dow Chemical (DOW), CVS Health (CVS), AT&T (T), etc.

 According to an article by The Wall Street Journal, his ten most significant holdings were Wells Fargo (WFC), Procter & Gamble (PG), Colgate-Palmolive (CL), American Express (AXP), J.M.
 Smucker (SJM), Johnson & Johnson (JNJ), VF Corp (VFC), McCormick (MKC), Raytheon (RTN), and United Technologies (UTX).
 The table below shows these ten stocks and the dollar values in his portfolio.